juzybits/polymedia-suitcase/README.md

 - `LinkToExplorerPkg` - An external link to a package the Sui Explorer.
 - `LinkToExplorerTxn` - An external link to a transaction block the Sui Explorer.
 - `Modal` - A modal window.
-- `NetworkSelector` - A dropdown selector to choose between mainnet/testnet/devnet/localnet.
+- `NetworkSelector` - A dropdown menu to choose between mainnet/testnet/devnet/localnet.